Schools receive P.E and Sports Premium Funding based on the number of pupils in Years 1 to Year 6.

 To obtain the Sainsbury’s School Games Kite mark by the end of the academic year.

-The Bronze award has been obtained this year and work is continuing on achieving the silver award with higher participation in outside competitions and an increased percentage involved in after school sporting activities.
+After achieving the Bronze award in 2015-2016 this year we have been awarded the Gold award!
+Higher participation in outside competitions and an increased percentage involved in after school sporting activities.

 What will change next year: